Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester

 Dedham Vale

 At the t-junction turn left and drop down, and up again.
-At this point if you’re wanting to cut out the Manningtree-Mistley loop you can turn right onto Bromley Road (pick up the route a couple of paras down!)
+At this point if you’re wanting to cut out the Manningtree-Mistley loop and head back to Colchester you can turn right onto Bromley Road (pick up the route a couple of paras down!)

 Ahead at the roundabout and take the second left, Colchester Road, which drops you down into Manningtree.
 Quite quickly!

 At the bottom of the hill at the t-junction turn right and cycle through Manningtree High Street.
-We’ll be doing a full profile of Manningtree in due course.
 As you come out the far end of the High Street you bear left and suddenly you’ve got a great view of the River Stour.
 Which should look something like :

 Follow the road until you come to a right turn at Mistley Towers, and take that turn to climb up another hill.